epccs/RPUno/Hardware/README.md

 ## Overview

 This board has an ATmega328p microcontroller.
 The board is DIN mounted and has pluggable connectors for some functions.
 Six Digital input/output (in two groups of three plus a current source) are connected through level shifting transistors to the pluggable connectors.
 Two ADC inputs (each with a current source) are connected to the pluggable connectors.
-Capture hardware (ICP1 with current sources) is connected to pluggable connectors.
+Capture hardware (ICP1) with current source is connected to pluggable connector.
 The board power can be from 7 thru 36 VDC and is protected against reverse polarity with a P-channel Mosfet.
 The input power voltage can be measured with ADC channel 7 and the input power current can be measured with ADC channel 6.
 Power to the shield VIN pin may be disabled by setting digital IO2 low.
-An ATmega328p can be programmed with the GCC toolchain for AVR from Debian packages (e.g. so it is available on, Ubuntu, Raspbian, OSH via brew, Windows via Windows Subsystem for Linux).
+An ATmega328p can be programmed with the GCC toolchain for AVR found in Debian packages (e.g. so it is available on, Ubuntu, Raspbian, OSH via brew, Windows via Windows Subsystem for Linux).

 Bootloader options include [optiboot] and [xboot].
-Uploading through a bootloader eliminates fuse setting errors and there are few ways to block an upload accidentally (e.g. if a bootloader does not clear the watchdog then it can get stuck in a loop).
+Uploading through a bootloader eliminates fuse setting errors and there are not many ways to block an upload accidentally (e.g. some other bootloaders do not clear the watchdog and can get stuck in a loop).
 This has given the feel of robustness during my software development experience.

 [optiboot]: https://github.com/Optiboot/optiboot
 [xboot]: https://github.com/alexforencich/xboot